(a) Technical Committees (TC) are formed and dissolved by the ITSC Council.

 (iv) Endorse and submit all draft new or reviewed standards prepared by the WG to the SC for approval, within a pre-agreed time frame and project plan.
 As far as possible, TCs should not be involved in the drafting, review or modified adoption of standards unless approved by the SC.
 If the TC is involved in the drafting, review or modified adoption of standards, the TC shall ensure the accuracy, clarity, quality control and traceability of the technical content of the draft.
 TC may also serve as a National Mirror Committee for ISO and IEC work which includes the identical adoption of relevant international standards.

 (d) To keep abreast of developments in international standardisation in their respective area of standardisation and to initiate appropriate action to safeguard and advance the interest of the local industry.
 Where relevant, participate in key international standardisation activities to safeguard and advance the interest of the industry in Singapore.
-The approval of the Standards Committee and SPRING shall be sought on its participation.
+The approval of the Standards Committee and Enterprise Singapore shall be sought on its participation.

 (e) To consider ad-hoc requests and inputs from users and stakeholders on the need to revise the content of the standards.